-TARGETED AND FOCUSED GROWTH DURING A GLOBAL PANDEMIC
+TARGETED & FOCUSED GROWTH DURING A GLOBAL PANDEMIC

-In the earliest days of the pandemic, many companies anticipated a reduction in force; however, when asked about how their workforce changed between January of 2020 to January of 2021, the data show that just 22% reported a decrease in staff and 23% said it stayed approximately the same.
-The majority of respondents (52%) reported that their company's staff grew during this time period.
+In the earliest days of the pandemic, many companies anticipated a reduction in force; however, when asked about how their workforce changed between January of 2020 to January of 2021, the data show that just 25% reported a decrease in staff and 7.5% said it stayed approximately the same.
+The majority of respondents (67%) reported that their company's staff grew during this time period.

-As far as recruitment goes, some companies stopped hiring for more or less than three months, but the majority either carried on as expected pre-pandemic, hired more workers, or hired workers to work remotely (see Table 1).
+As far as recruitment goes, most financial services employers stopped hiring for more or less than three months at 75.5%.
+Almost one-third carried on as expected pre-pandemic (29%), and some hired more workers as a result of the pandemic (27%).
+Almost one-third hired workers to work remotely (see Table 1).